Luis Garcia Player Props: Nationals vs. Braves

 - Garcia hit .275 with 23 doubles, two triples, seven home runs and 12 walks.

-- In 32 of 93 games last year (34.4%), Garcia picked up an RBI, and seven of those games (7.5%) included more than one RBI.
-He had three or more RBIs in three contests.
+- In 34.4% of his 93 games a year ago, Garcia drove in a run (32 times).
+He also had seven games with multiple RBIs (7.5%), and three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.